Nelisiwe1/hospital-management-agile/Assessment8.md

 # Assessment 8: Hospital Management System (HMS)

 ## **1. Introduction**
-The Hospital Management System (HMS) is designed to streamline hospital operations, ensuring efficient patient management, appointment scheduling, billing, and medical record maintenance.
-This assessment focuses on the key state transitions and workflows within the HMS, represented through UML diagrams.
+The Hospital Management System (HMS) is a software application designed to manage the day-to-day operations of a hospital.
+The system enables the effective and efficient management of hospital administrative tasks, patient care processes, appointment scheduling, billing, and reporting.
+This assessment provides UML diagrams, including state transition diagrams and activity diagrams, that demonstrate the dynamic behavior and workflows of the HMS.

+---

 ## **2. State Transition Diagrams**
+State transition diagrams show the life cycle of objects within the system.
+Below are the state transitions for patients, appointments, and billing processes.

-### **2.1 Patient State Diagram**
+### **2.1 Patient State Transition Diagram**
 ```mermaid
 stateDiagram-v2
     [*] --> New